leonard755/ReadMe-Profile-Github/README.md

 ----
 Hi I'm Raúl, I'm a 24-year-old full stack web developer from Tijuana, Baja California, I like to be constantly learning new tools and languages to develop better and better web applications.

--  i'm a Software engIneer student at Universidade CNCI - and a technology enthusiast.
+-  i'm a Software Engineer and a technology enthusiast.

 - I dedicate my hobbies to studying new technologies, playing video games, playing guitar and exercising.